lopopolo/hyperbola/ansible/roles/hyperbola-nginx/files/README.md

 Inspired by [HTML5 Boilerplate's nginx configs](https://github.com/h5bp/server-configs-nginx).

-Copy the sites in `sites` into `/etc/nginx/sites-enabled`. `00-no-default.nginx.conf` is the default site for HTTP and HTTPS.
+Copy the sites in `sites` into `/etc/nginx/sites-enabled`. `00-no-default.conf` is the default site for HTTP and HTTPS.
 It returns no content.
 The HTTPS listener uses the snakeoil certs.
 The default site conf file includes listener options for port binding and includes http- level configs from `conf.d/nginx-base-config/base/*.conf`.

-`nginx-base-config` contains common configs for all sites deployed on hyperbo.la:
+`base` contains common configs for all sites deployed on hyperbo.la:

 -   asset caching
 -   health checks